 Chesley has also worked as Director of Admission at The Ethel Walker School in Simsbury, Conn., and as a Director and Teacher for Citizen Schools Program, an after-school apprenticeship and mock-trial program for inner-city students in Boston, Mass.
 She received her BS in Finance and Marketing from the University of Colorado at Boulder, her MA in American Studies from Trinity College in Hartford, Conn., and her JD from Harvard Law School in Cambridge, Mass.
 Chesley is also a Boettcher Scholar.

 For the 2021-2022 school year, the application portal is open for applicants to the wait pool.
 Once you submit the initial Application form, you will then receive access to the Applicant Checklist which outlines the remaining steps of the process.

 As parents, you can provide us with insights about the applicant that no one else can.
-Your statement will help us learn more about your child and your family.
-The Parent Statement Form is available to you once you submit the initial application form.
+Your responses will help us learn more about your child and your family.
+The Parent Form is available to you once you submit the initial application form.